 Check your refrigerant.
 Check for leaks and recharge if necessary.

 When dealing with a freezing ice machine, the most important element to check is the evaporator plate.
-It is recommended to defrost and clean the ice maker prior to diagnosing freeze-up
+It is recommended to defrost and clean the ice maker before diagnosing freeze-up.

 Look for frozen waterlines.
 Frozen waterlines are common in extremely cold regions or during winter months.
 Call a plumber right away if you notice frozen waterlines.